axyyu/TJHSSTassistivetech/README.md

 # TJHSSTassistivetech
-Website with tutorials for elderly people.
+Website with simple tutorials for elderly people.

+2016 October